 – The judges reserve the right to award no prize if a suitable work is not found.

-– The winning composer and work will be announced by early winter 2021.
+– The winning composer and work will be announced by winter 2023.

 – The winning composer will receive a recording of the premiere performance.